 Assertiveness techniques for effective communication

 Effective communication is essential in today's fast-paced work environment.
-By utilizing assertive communication techniques, you can improve your communication skills and become an effective leader.
+By utilising assertive communication techniques, you can improve your communication skills and become a more effective leader.

 Key techniques to practice include:

 - Using "I" statements.
 Say "I feel" or "I believe" instead of "you".
 This allows others to understand your view without feeling attacked.
 For example, say "I feel frustrated when reports are late" instead of, “You always submit reports late."

 - Role-playing.
 Acting out different scenarios helps build assertiveness skills.
 Try role-playing exercises with your team to prepare for challenging conversations.
 Discuss how different approaches can lead to different outcomes.